ivcap-works/ivcap-docs/docs/operator-manual/installation.md

 1. Install [sealed-secrets](https://github.com/bitnami-labs/sealed-secrets) as the `kubeseal`
 1. Install [istio](https://istio.io/)
 1. Install the `config/istio.yaml` configuration to _istio_
-1. Deploy and configure the _docker_ secret *Are these steps still reqiured?*
+1. Deploy and configure the _docker_ secret
 1. Deploy and configure the _minio_ secret
 1. Deploy and configure the _storage_ secret
 1. Deploy and configure the _blob_ secret